amandalatkins/bookworm/README.md

 ## Learning Points:
 * The practice of creating my own ORM helped me understand how ORM packages work in their simplest form, as well as helped me learn best practices for implementing them.
 * Great practice working with a Model-View-Controller design pattern and architecting my application with those principles in mind.
+* Learned how to scrape data from sites and use Cheerio to run jQuery commands to manipulate DOM elements in Node

 ## Built With
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)